trippv/GenomicaFuncionalLab/content/es/authors/CEGalindo/_index.md

 ---
 # Display name
-title: Dra.
-Clara Elizabeth Galindo Sánchez
+title: Clara Elizabeth Galindo Sánchez

 # Is this the primary user of the site?
 superuser: false